vanhoefm/fragattacks/research/README.md

 using an alternative network card, we strongly recommend to first run the [injection tests](#Network-card-injection-test) to confirm that the network card is compatible.

+### 5 GHz support

+In order to use our script on 5 GHz channels the network card being used must allow the injection of frames in the 5 GHz channel.
+Unfortunately, this is not always possible due to regulatory constraints.
+To see on which channels you can inject frames you can execute `iw list` and look under Frequencies for channels that are _not_ marked as disabled, no IR, or radar detection.
+Note that these conditions may depend on your network card, the current configured country, and the AP you are connected to.
+For more information see, for example, the [Arch Linux documentation](https://wiki.archlinux.org/index.php/Network_configuration/Wireless#Respecting_the_regulatory_domain).

+Note that in mixed mode the Linux kernel may not allow the injection of frames even though it is allowed to send normal frames.
+This is because in `ieee80211_monitor_start_xmit` the kernel refuses to inject frames when `cfg80211_reg_can_beacon` returns false.
+As a result, Linux may refuse to inject frames even though this is actually allowed.
+Making `cfg80211_reg_can_beacon` return true under the correct conditions prevents this bug.

 ### Notes on device support

 **TODO: Reference or include the DEVICES.md file**